IronWifi/docs/configuration-guides/unifi_hotspot.md

 - <a href='https://console-dev.ironwifi.com/api/debug?file=auth&url={{splash_page_url}}' download>auth.html</a>

-Open the **index.html** file and at the top of this document you will see an item named "splashurl": Edit this so that it shows:
+Open the **index.html** file and at the top of this document you will see an item named "splashurl", edit this so that it shows:

+!This has been done automatically if you opened these instructions from the ironwifi console!

 ```javascript
 var splashurl = "{{splash_page_url}}";